OcelotBabou/Quartz/content/2-The World/Regions/Locations/Salt Flats.md

 ---
 **Overview:**

-The Salt Flats are a vast expanse of shimmering white salt that stretch out like a desolate sea in the heart of the Donatus Mirage Plains.
+The Salt Flats are a vast expanse of shimmering white salt that stretch out like a desolate sea in the heart of [[Donatus Stultitia]].
 Known for their stark and unforgiving landscape, the Salt Flats remain dry and desolate even during the rainy season, creating a striking contrast with the surrounding areas that temporarily spring to life.

 **Description:**